CocodriloCAD/Cocodrilo/validatation/Readme.md

 - Body.mdpa
 - Grid.mdpa

 We start by naming the analysis.
-For that purpose, right click on *Name* of the *MPM*-field (see Figure 11).
-Then select *Set Text" in the dropdown menu which opens subsequently.
+For that purpose, right click on "Name" of the *MPM*-field (see Figure 11).
+Then select "Set Text" in the dropdown menu which opens subsequently.
 Enter here the name of your analysis; I use here "LSA_example".

 ![Name_analysis](https://github.com/CocodriloCAD/Cocodrilo/assets/51473791/1cdd30d9-d78e-425b-b4a7-ed2f0fb1f72e)